kareeeeeey/kareeys-project/README.md

 #My favorite things

 An anodyne, charismatic and an edgy-style image gallery which i built with the HTML and the CSS .
-The gallery features a simple but alluring theme in an inline-block
+The gallery features a simple but alluring theme.

 ## Project description

 This project is a layout that is designed to be alluring .
-The project explains a brief overview of my interests, it has a character which i classify it as a brainrot since its a funny fictional character in an anime, jujutsu kaisen.
+A journey through the wonders of the ocean, the cosmos and some few brainrots.The project celebrates the beauty of the three vastly different mesmerizing world.
-It also talks about astronomy.
+In the underwater realm the project captures the vivid colors and intricate details of the marine life from delicate movementsof the jellyfish to the majestic presence of the underground world. shifting to the cosmos, the project ventures into astrophotography showcasing the splendor of distant galaxies, and my favorite of all are thr nebula.
+I actually think they are so preety especially the butterfly nebula.
-Astronomy, the scientific study of celestial objects, space and the universe as a whole i just like how it explains the origins ,evolution and physical properties of obejects beyond earth such as stars, planets, moons, galaxies, black holes and one of my favorites which are Nebulas.
-I actually think nebulas are so alluring a good example is the butterfly nebula and the eye nebula.
+Now to the brainrots, Brainrots to me is just some made up fanfics or animated things that are displayed to be very entertaining either as a comedy, thriller or romance it can also be so inspiring and life changing like one of the character in the above known as Naruto.

 ---

 ### Project setup instructions